StrideHX/ios/README.md

 # ios
-MVP for the pregnancy assistance app StrideHX.
+MVP for the pregnancy assistance app StrideHX on the ios platform.